Isivile23/Power-BI-/README.md

 Here's the issue:

 * Spreadsheets may have headers spanning multiple columns, confusing Power BI for automated tasks.

 Data cleaning in Power Query helps transform the data into a format suitable for Power BI.
 This could involve:

 * Combining rows with multi-column headers into single rows.
 * Aggregating numeric data for better visualization.

+### Describe using AI Insights to spot trends and anomalies

+Businesses struggle to find trends and spot oddities in their data as it happens.
+For instance, a sales drop during the holiday season or a random sales spike in August would be unexpected.
+Identifying these anomalies quickly is crucial for taking corrective actions.

+Power BI's insights come to the rescue!
+It automatically analyzes your reports, dashboards, and visualizations to uncover trends and anomalies.
+It even explains these insights to you, so you can understand why they're important.
+This feature works on any report without any setup, giving you valuable insights from your data straightaway.

+Power BI has multiple insights features that use artificial intelligence (AI):

+* Insights for reports: Analyzes data and finds anomalies and trends in your data as you interact with reports.

+* Insights for individual visuals: Analyzes and explains the fluctuations of data points in visuals.

+* Insights for dashboard tiles: Looks at the data being used to render that tile and presents them in interactive visuals.

+* Quick Insights for datasets: Automatically generate data insights on a dataset in the Power BI service.

+* AI Insights for data models in Power Query: Provide access to pretrained machine learning models from Azure Cognitive Services.